amoshong/CleaningData/Code Book.md

 ## The first three column for Feature_all.txt are:

--subject: subject data merged from subject_train.txt and subject_test.txt
+- subject: subject data merged from subject_train.txt and subject_test.txt
--activity_codes: encoding activity data merged from yTrain.txt and yTest.txt
+- activity_codes: encoding activity data merged from yTrain.txt and yTest.txt
--activity_labels: descriptive activity label corresponding to activity_codes. the mapping relation is as,1 WALKING 2 WALKING_UPSTAIRS
+- activity_labels: descriptive activity label corresponding to activity_codes. the mapping relation is as 1 WALKING
+2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS
 4 SITTING